 How do antihistamines work?

 When your nose and sinuses are affected by a cold virus, special cells in your nose and sinuses release a chemical called histamine.
-Histamine causes the tissues in your nose to itch and swell and to alter the mucus it secretes so that the mucous becomes clear and runny.
+Histamine causes the tissues in your nose to itch and swell and to alter the mucus it secretes so that the mucus becomes clear and runny.